ncagle/DNS-over-HTTPS/Hyper.md

 # Daniel's Work Log

+## December 2, 2020

+- fighting with test 38 - asking for a Range but getting a full response
+- made test 33 work
+- made test 31 work by doing conditional headers in the test
+- made HTTP 1.0 requests work (with the new Hyper API for it)

 ## November 30, 2020

 While work is progressing, there are numerous little things that are different between CH and "native".
 A list of the ones I'm currently dealing with: